vectordotdev/log-event-json-schema/README.md

 # Simple Log Event Schema

 The purpose of this schema is to define a _simple_ structure for log events.
-It solves the unpredictable brittle nature of logs by creating a contract around it's structure.
+It solves the unpredictable, brittle nature of logs by creating a contract around its structure.
 This normalizes log data across applications and teams making it easy for downstream consumers of this data (graphs, alerts, etc) to use it effectively.
 It eliminates unexpected structure changes, improves data consumption reliability, and ultimately makes your logs _easily_ useful